Journal of Innovative Agriculture, Volume 9, Issue 4 : 1-9 . Doi : 10.37446/jinagri/rsa/9.4.2022.1-9

 Hailu, T., Negash, L., & Olsson, M. (2000).
 Millettia ferruginea from southern Ethiopia: Impacts on soil fertility and growth of maize.
 Agroforestry Systems, 48(1), 9-24.

-ICRAF, (2009).
-Creating an evergreen Agriculture in Africa for food security and environmental resilience, World Agroforestry Centre, Nairobi, Kenya, pp 24.
+ICRAF.
+(2009).
+Creating an evergreen agriculture in Africa for food security and environmental resilience (p.
+24).
+World Agroforestry Centre.

-Jiregna, G. (1998).
-Decomposition and Nutrient release from leaves of croton macrostachyus and Milletia ferruginea for soil improvement in agroforestry system.
-Msc thesis, Skinnskatteberg, ISSN 1402-201X.
+Jiregna, G. (1997).
+Decomposition and nutrient release from leaves of Croton macrostachyus and Milletia ferrugenea for soil improvement in agroforestry systems (Doctoral dissertation, M. Sc.
+Thesis, Swedish University of Agricultural Sciences, Sweden).

 Konare, H., Yost, R. S., Doumbia, M., McCarty, G. W., Jarju, A., & Kablan, R. (2010).
 Loss on ignition: measuring soil organic carbon in soils of the Sahel, West Africa.
 African Journal of Agricultural Research, 5(22), 3088-3095.